-(3) The audio content on www.yummy-sounds.com is not listed or registered with legitimized state collecting societies, such as GEMA, SUISA, ADAMI, AKM, etc. In order to prevent abuse by copyright infringements in terms of audio content, some of the audio content is listed with the company AdRev.
-AdRev monitors and controls pieces of music via the YouTube Content ID Database, in order to prevent the unauthorized use on YouTube by unauthorized persons.
-Thereby, the provider’s titles are submitted to AdRev as reference and tested for matches on the platform YouTube.
+(3) Some of the audio content on www.yummy-sounds.com is listed or registered with legitimized state collecting societies, such as BMI, GEMA, SUISA, ADAMI, AKM, etc. We encourage our clients to register cuesheet where applicabable.
+In order to prevent abuse by copyright infringements in terms of audio content, some of the audio content is listed with services like HAAWK or AdRev.
+These services monitor and control pieces of music via the YouTube Content ID Database, in order to prevent the unauthorized use on YouTube by unauthorized persons.
+Thereby, the provider’s titles are submitted to these services as reference and tested for matches on the platform YouTube.
 If there is a match, the YouTube user will be informed about a so-called “content-ID-claim” or a “Copyright Notification”.
-Thus, AdRev raises copyright claims and turns on advertising before the video.
-Any customer, who has lawfully acquired a licence from the provider, can contradict any alleged AdRev copyright claims at www.yummy-sounds.com/content-id-removal-form.
-Thus, the “Copyright Notification”, “content-ID-claim” and the AdRev advertisements will be turned off.
+Thus, YouTube raises copyright claims and turns on advertising before the video.
+Any customer, who has lawfully acquired a licence from the provider, can contradict any alleged copyright claims at https://www.haawk.com/whitelist or directly via the YouTube Channel Dispute-option.
+Thus, the “Copyright Notification”, “content-ID-claim” and the YouTube advertisements will be turned off.
 It is then possible for the customer to have ad-free use on YouTube.
 This process is intended to protect the provider as well as the customer from illegal use of the audio content.

 - 9 Liability for Defects in Purchased Products (Purchase)

 (1) If the customer is a consumer, he or she is entitled to the legal rights and claims in case of defects – subject to the following limitation of liability according to § 10.